-6. Eat a nutritious diet
+10. Eat a nutritious diet

 She adds that ingredients like chlorella, spirulina, blue-green algae, raw apple cider vinegar, chlorophyll, cilantro, raw cacao, goji berries, and vitamin D can help to detoxify your pineal gland.

-7. Try using essential oils
+11. Try using essential oils

-8. Meditate with crystals
+12. Meditate with crystals

-Crystals are a great spiritual tool to have in your back pocket—especially when you’re opening your third eye.
+Crystals are a great spiritual tool to have in your (literal) back pocket—especially when you’re opening your third eye.
 “Try placing a crystal on your third eye as you lay in a comfortable position and bring your focus into your breath,” instructs Grieve.
 “Anything in the purple realm, such as amethyst, lapis lazuli, blue or purple sapphire, purple violet tourmaline, or rhodonite will awaken and activate your third eye.”

 13. Try tapping

-10. Use sound healing
+14. Use sound healing

 Sound can pack great healing power, and can also be great for opening up your third eye.
-“Using sound healing or toning aids in meditation and brings you to a theta state,” says Poon.
+“Using sound healing or toning aids in meditation brings you to a theta state,” says Poon.
 “This is an excellent way to help open the third eye.”

-11. Work with Reiki masters and other healers
+15. Work with Reiki masters and other healers

 The more work you put into healing yourself, the easier it will be to open your third eye—so put in the work where you can.
 “Working with healers, receiving Reiki and energy work, and doing spiritual development are all excellent ideas when you’re opening your third eye,” Poon says.

 Oh hi!
-You look like someone who loves free workouts, discounts for cult-fave wellness brands, and exclusive Well+Good content.
+You look like someone who loves free workouts, discounts for cutting-edge wellness brands, and exclusive Well+Good content.
 Sign up for Well+, our online community of wellness insiders, and unlock your rewards instantly.

 Loading More Posts...